joefol/Key-Sharing-for-IoT/README.md

     - Encryption and decryption are done using AES-256 with CBC mode.

 ## Analysis
-Each implementation (RSA, ECDH, Pi) were ran 20 times.
+Each implementation (RSA, ECDH, Pi) was ran 20 times.
 Listed below are the average times in seconds for each.
 See the 'Key_Sharing_Data' text file in the repo for all data collected.

 - RSA:
     - 10.63924192 seconds